Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in MLB.

-- The Padres have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Padres have the 16th-ranked team ERA among all league pitching staffs (4.43).

-- Padres pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Padres pitchers combine to surrender 21 total home runs at a clip of one per game (to rank 13th in the league).

-- Lugo gets the start for the Padres, his fourth of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.
+- Musgrove starts for the first time this season for the Padres.

-- In his last time out on Saturday against the Milwaukee Brewers, the right-hander went 3 2/3 innings, allowing three earned runs while surrendering eight hits.
+- When he last appeared on Friday, Oct.
+21, the 30-year-old righty started the game and went 5 2/3 innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.